-The off-load voltage is the voltage of the battery in idle condition, i. e. no current is consumed and the battery is not being charged.
+The off-load voltage is the voltage of the battery in idle condition, i.e. no current is consumed and the battery is not being charged.

-The battery must remain idle for a while before measuring.
+▷ The battery must remain idle for a while before measuring.
 After charging the last time, or after the last current has been drained by consumers, wait approximately 2 hours before measuring the idle voltage.

-Total discharge

-Total discharge of the battery is imminent, if a battery is completely discharged by an active appliance and by closed circuit current and the off-load voltage falls below 12 V.
+Closed circuit current Some electrical appliances, such as the clock and the indicator lamps, require continuous electric current, for this reason they are referred to as inactive appliances.
+This closed circuit current flows even if the device has been switched off.
+Total discharge Total discharge of the battery is imminent, if a battery is completely discharged by an active appliance and by closed circuit current and the off-load voltage falls below 12 V. • N. Tatal disabaras damages the hetter.

-Total discharge damages the battery.
+D Total discharge damages the battery.